jong1909/WPErado/wp-content/plugins/yith-woocommerce-compare/README.txt

 == Upgrade notice ==

-= 2.0.9 = Released on Jun 13, 2016
+= 2.3.1 = Released on Jun 5, 2018

-* Added: Support to WooCommerce 2.6 RC1
+* New: Support to WooCommerce 3.4.1.
+* New: Support to WordPress 4.9.6.
-* Updated: Plugin Core.
+* Update: Plugin Core.
+* Fix: WPML table fields translation.